Verushan/quixo-ai/README.md

 ## Match Manager
 Simply changing the object initialized to either agent1 or agent2 in `main.py` will match any two pairs of agents up together.

+## Benchmarks
+Within the stats folder, `benchmarks.py` runs a tournament between all currently implemented agents to get stats on the win, loss and draw rates of each agent.